mrafto/Coalesce/PTERODACTYL_SETUP.md

 ## How Installation Works

-The egg file automatically downloads and executes [`install.sh`](https://github.com/mrafto/Coalesce/blob/main/install.sh) from the GitHub repository during installation.
+The egg file contains an embedded installation script that runs during server creation.
 This script:

 1. Installs system dependencies (FFmpeg, Python, etc.)
-2. Clones the bot repository
+2. Clones the bot repository from https://github.com/mrafto/Coalesce
 3. Installs yt-dlp for YouTube downloads
 4. Installs npm packages
 5. Builds the TypeScript project

-This approach ensures the installation script is always up-to-date with the latest version from the repository.
+You can view the installation process in [`install.sh`](https://github.com/mrafto/Coalesce/blob/main/install.sh) for reference.

 ## Advanced Configuration